Tuesday, October 16, 2018

 This former island south of Grand Tower, Illinois, is the largest chunk of Missouri territory on the Illinois side of the river.
 Driving south from Grand Tower along Levee Road, you go from Illinois to Missouri and back to Illinois without passing a single sign or marker.

 Looking north along Levee Road from Missouri into Illinois.
-It appears that the end of the pavement marks the state line.
+The end of the pavement marks the state line.

 The old river channel is now a U-shaped lake called Tower Island Chute.
 It still looks like a river but is cut off by a levee from the modern river channel.